A Comparison of Premium Hand Grinders for Coffee and Espresso

 It looks to be straight out of Cupertino, and sort of is.
 The Helor is a stunning hand grinder crafted from 6000 Series aluminium -- the same aluminum used for the iPhone 6.
 As elegant as it is precise, the Helor is comprised of the highest quality materials and offers uniformity of grind on par with the best hand grinders.

 Fit and Finish

 The Helor features a single-piece body cut out of a block of aluminum.
 The body, both roller bearing holders, and the outer burr holders are a seamless, solitary chunk of aluminum.
-Ceramic bearings are used instead of steel or brass bearings because they require no oil and can be washed with water.
 The wooden handle provides plenty of surface to hold while grinding, and the arm of the handle seems to be the perfect length to provide leverage for even the finest settings.
 The body and grounds chamber hold about 30-40 g of coffee.
 The diameter is approximately 2.1", height is 6.6", and weight is 1.28 lbs.
 Disassembly is extremely straight forward, thanks to the Helor's clean and minimalist design.

 The Helor’s three point grind adjustment knob, located on the underside of the body, is familiar to those who’ve used the Porlex or Hario Mini Mill.
 11 circles and one solid dot are etched onto the underside of the center burr.
 A small hole in one of the adjustment knob’s arms serves as a reference to the solid dot on the burr.